jfrog/jfrog-cli/README.md

 # Download and Installation

-You can download the **JFrog CLI TBD link** executable directly from Bintray, or you can download the source files and build it yourself.
+You will soon be able to download the executable directly from Bintray, or you can download the source files and build it yourself.

 ## Building the Executable